 PrivadoVPN provides three tiers of service.
 The first is its free plan that doesn’t cost a dime, but is restricted in some features.

-With its free plan, it offers 10GB of free data per month, but you have to sign up and confirm your email address first.
 The free version allows only one VPN connection and restricts access to servers in nine countries out of the 45 total country server options.

 Let’s compare the free plan to the two best free VPN options: Windscribe and ProtonVPN.
 Windscribe offers 10GB of free data per month with unlimited simultaneous connections and 10 server country locations (read our Windscribe review).